Hungary appeals Sodexo award with ICSID

-Hungary has filed to annul an award of some EUR 73 million, before interest, to French voucher company Sodexo decided in an arbitration ruling by the World Bankʼs International Centre for Settlement of Investment Disputes (ICSID), state news agency MTI reports, citing case information on ICSIDʼs website.
+Hungary has filed to annul an award of some EUR 73 million, before interest, to French food voucher company Sodexo, granted in an arbitration ruling by the World Bankʼs International Center for Settlement of Investment Disputes (ICSID), state news agency MTI reported, citing case information on ICSIDʼs website.

 "The Secretary-General registers an application for annulment of the award filed by Hungary and notifies the parties of the provisional stay of enforcement of the award," ICSID noted among case developments.